-The fourth funkiest place on earth and an award-winning High Street, Hebden Bridge in West Yorkshire certainly has more than its fair share of organic food, art, crafts, alternative events, media types…and even a café especially for dogs and their owners.
-Todmorden, just down the valley, is a hotbed of craziness and creativity too.
+The fourth funkiest place on earth and an award-winning High Street, Hebden Bridge in West Yorkshire certainly has more than its fair share of organic food, art, crafts, alternative events and creative people.

-What to see and do in the area:
+What to see and do in Hebden Bridge

 - Walk – there are lots of trails and walks, including part of the Pennine Way and Calderdale Way, and make sure you visit Hardcastle Crags, the gorgeous National Trust woodland and river

-- Drink hot chocolate at the Picturehouse independent cinema
+- Drink hot chocolate at the Picturehouse independent cinema, watch a great film or live screening event

-- Do a course at Northlight Art Studios, the Egg Factory or even on a barge
+- Do a course at Northlight Art Studios or learn to make prints at the Egg Factory

 - Buy goodies at the farmers’ market or shop at the secondhand and general markets